-Below are some of the most common methods to accrue hours of vacation time, complete with explanations of how to calculate PTO based on each method, as well as how to track accrued time for employees.
+Below are some of the most common methods that employers use for vacation accruals, complete with explanations of how to calculate PTO based on each method.

 Yearly